Guarantee for Job Competency

 Special conditions, which apply to the guarantee, are as follows:

-- The graduate must have earned the Associate in Applied Sciences Degree or completed the certificate program in a technical program identified in the college catalog.
+- The graduate must have earned the Associate of Applied Science Degree or completed the certificate program in a technical program identified in the college catalog.

 - The graduate must have completed this degree or certificate program at a college of the DCCCD (with a majority of the credits being earned at the degree- or certificate-granting college) and must have completed the degree or certificate within a four-year time span.

 - Graduates must be employed full-time in an area directly related to the area of program concentration as certified by the Vice President of Instruction.

 - Employment must commence within 12 months of graduation.

 - The employer must certify in writing that the employee is lacking entry-level skills identified by the college as the employee's program competencies and must specify the areas of deficiency within 90 days of the graduate's initial employment.

 - The employer, graduate, division dean, job placement office, academic advising office, and appropriate faculty member will develop a written educational plan for retraining.

 - Retraining will be limited to nine credit hours related to the identified skill deficiency and to those classes regularly scheduled during the period covered by the retraining plan.